anmole17/math_notes/README.md

 - After completion of each level of mathematics/bid topic, give me a final self-exam, without time limit, but also including all methods and examples in detail in each answer.
 Self-checking along with taking help to check my exam if possible.

-Notes are written using LaTex, there will be questions from Project Euler (To help in learning programming), Art of Problem Solving and other sources included.
+Notes are written using LaTex, there will be questions from Project Euler (To help in learning programming), CodeChef, CodeForces, Art of Problem Solving and other sources included.

 ## Topics studied till now